Republican leaders name Charlotte as host city for 2020 RNC

-AUSTIN, T.X.
-(WTVD) --The Republican National Committee named Charlotte as the host city for the 2020 Republican National Convention on Friday.
+AUSTIN, Texas --The Republican National Committee named Charlotte as the host city for the 2020 Republican National Convention on Friday.

-Charlotte leaders arrived in Austin, Texas on Thursday in anticipation of officially being chosen as the host city of the 2020 RNC.
+Charlotte leaders arrived in Austin, Texas, on Thursday in anticipation of officially being chosen as the host city of the 2020 RNC.
+The RNC chose North Carolina, an East Coast swing state, instead of Las Vegas, the only other finalist.

 The RNC Site Selection Committee voted unanimously in a closed session Wednesday to select the Queen City to host the convention, WSOC reported.